async-profiler/async-profiler/README.md

 * `--all-user` - include only user-mode events.
 This option is helpful when kernel profiling is restricted by `perf_event_paranoid` settings.

+* `--sched` - group threads by Linux-specific scheduling policy: BATCH/IDLE/OTHER.

 * `--cstack MODE` - how to traverse native frames (C stack).
 Possible modes are `fp` (Frame Pointer), `lbr` (Last Branch Record, available on Haswell since Linux 4.1), and `no` (do not collect C stack).